Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/resampling.md

 more practical,
-case where this property is useful is when shifting an image by full pixel widths (integers), again because input pixel values aren’t changed but just relocated.
+case where this property is useful is when shifting an image by full pixel widths (integers), again because input pixel values aren't changed but just relocated.